 It is believed that Wozani strayed from the park in search of his beloved mate, Busa, that had been killed by poachers a month prior to his death.
 Wozani was beloved by many, and what made him endearing was his cute face that looked as if he was getting ready to plant a big, wet kiss on someone’s face.
 Just look at that cute face!

 Did you know that in 2014, a permit to kill one of the 18 black rhinos that Namibia considered past their prime and a threat to younger rhinos was sold for $350,000?
 Apparently, the money went to fund anti-poaching efforts in Namibia.
 A bit ironic, isn’t it?

 3. Huberta the Hippo

 Image source: AtlasObscura.com

-Huberta is one of the most famous animals in the history of Africa.
+Huberta the hippo is one of the most famous animals in the history of Africa.
 Her strange name comes from the fact that people thought she was a male and called her Hubert.
 But following her death, it was revealed that she was actually a female, thus Huberta.
 What made Huberta famous and loved by many was her journey.
 In November 1928, she decided to leave her familiar surroundings and head towards the Eastern Cape.
 She traveled for three years, a total of 1,000 miles (1,600 km), becoming a symbol of hope and perseverance.